Universal behaviour of $\alpha$-viscosity in black hole accretion discs: Stress calculated from GRMHD simulations

-(the physical meaning of this is explained in \citetalias{2013MNRAS.428.2255P}). \citetalias{2025MNRAS.542..377R}, on the other hand, uses only the Maxwell stress in the local fluid frame, defined by the instantaneous fluid velocity, for the calculation of $\alpha$.
+The physical meaning of this formula is explained in \citetalias{2013MNRAS.428.2255P}, including the effects of different ways of averaging the simulation.
+This approach provides a frame of a quasi-stationary flow (mean comoving frame), allowing us to study the stress in a way similar to how it was defined in the \citet{Shakura1973} disc model. \citetalias{2025MNRAS.542..377R}, on the other hand, calculates $\alpha$ using only the Maxwell stress in the local frame, defined by the instantaneous fluid velocity, which omits the Reynolds stress completely and only captures the instantaneous state of the fluid, rather than the quasi-stationary one.